wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-microsoft-purview-message-encryption/includes/5-add-organizational-branding-encrypted-email-messages.md

     Disclaimer statement in the email that contains the encrypted message:
   :::column-end:::
   :::column:::
     **Set-OMEConfiguration -Identity "&lt;OMEConfigurationName&gt;" -DisclaimerText "&lt;Disclaimer statement.
+String of up to 1024 characters.&gt;"**

+Example:

-String of up to 1024 characters.&gt;"**Example:Set-OMEConfiguration -Identity "Branding Template 1" -DisclaimerText "This message is confidential for the use of the addressee only."
+Set-OMEConfiguration -Identity "Branding Template 1" -DisclaimerText "This message is confidential for the use of the addressee only."
   :::column-end:::
 :::row-end:::
 :::row:::